 Following detailed discussions between the City Council and Parish Council, the City Council has accepted a few alternative modifications to supporting text.
 None of the alternative modifications relate to changes proposed by the Examiner to the policies.

-The ‘Decision Statement’ can be viewed under the Documents tab on the left hand side of this page.
+The ‘Decision Statement’ is available from the Documents section of this page.
 The alternative proposed modifications resulting from the issues raised by the Parish Council are highlighted blue in table 1.

 Linton Neighbourhood Plan Examiners Report